MostAwesomeDude/website/content/entries/monte-typhon-smallcaps.rst

 "global" values.

 * All expressions return a value.
-Therefore, an expression should always compile to some instructions which start with an empty stack leave a single value on the stack.
+Therefore, an expression should always compile to some instructions which start with an empty stack and leave a single value on the stack.
 * All patterns perform some side effects in the environment and return nothing.
 Therefore, they should compile to instructions which consume two values from the stack (specimen and ejector) and leave nothing.